FMecha/battlegear/README.md

-# fmecha.github.io/battlegear
+# Side by Side and Battle Gear Archive

-*If you are seeing this notice on `fmecha.github.io/battlegear`, it means the website is currently available.
+*If you are seeing this notice on `fmecha.github.io/battlegear`, it means the website is currently unavailable.
 Rest assured, the website is currently WIP.*

 A website covering Taito's *Battle Gear* series (including *Side by Side*) of coin-op racing games.